VA

 Mistake #1: Treating VAs Like Mind Readers

-Mistake #2: Assigning Tasks Without Proper Tool Access
+Mistake #2: No Tool Access

-Mistake #3: Expecting Full-Time Availability from Part-Time Engagements
+Mistake #3: Expecting Full-Time Availability from Part-Time

-Mistake #4: Failing to Provide Regular Feedback
+Mistake #4: No Regular Feedback

-Mistake #5: Delegating Without Relinquishing Control
+Mistake #5: Delegating Without Letting Go

-Mistake #6: Choosing Based Solely on Price
+Mistake #6: Choosing Only on Price

 FAQ: Virtual Assistants for Digital Marketing Agencies

-A: Virtual assistants specializing in digital marketing typically cost $2,000-$4,000 monthly for full-time work, or $25-$50 hourly for part-time arrangements.
-This represents 40-70% cost savings compared to hiring full-time in-house staff, with no overhead for benefits, office space, or equipment.
+A: Marketing VAs often cost $2,000-$4,000 monthly for full-time work, or $25-$50 hourly for part-time.
+This is 40-70% savings versus full-time in-house staff.
+No overhead for benefits, office space, or equipment.

 Final Thoughts